cyclejs/cyclejs/rx-run/README.md

 });
 ```

-The input of `main` is `drivers`, a queryable collection of Observables from the "external world", containing for instance user events happening on elements on the DOM.
+The input of `main` is `drivers`, a collection of Observables from the "external world", containing for instance user events happening on elements on the DOM.
-`drivers.get('DOM', selector, eventType)` returns an Observable of `eventType` events happening on elements specified by `selector`.
+`drivers.DOM` is a queryable collection of Observable events happening from the DOM.
+Query it using a getter: `get(selector, eventType)` returns an Observable of `eventType` events happening on elements specified by `selector`.
 This goes through a series of RxJS operations to produce an Observable of virtual DOM elements, which is returned and tagged `DOM`.
 Function `Cycle.run()` will take your `main` function and circularly connect it to the specified "driver functions".
 The DOM driver function acts on behalf of the user: takes the tagged `DOM` Observable of virtual elements returned from `main()`, shows that on the screen as a side-effect, and outputs Observables of user interaction events.
 The result of this is Human-Computer Interaction, i.e. a dialogue between `main()` and the DOM driver function, happening under the container element selected by `'.js-container'`.

 For advanced examples, check out [TodoMVC implemented in Cycle.js](https://github.com/staltz/todomvc-cycle) and [RxMarbles](https://github.com/staltz/rxmarbles).